Sesh Pow Day climbing chalk on the rock

 Pure magnesium carbonate

 The good stuff is 100% magnesium carbonate.
-Nothing else.
-It absorbs moisture, it grips, and what you pay for is chalk.
+Nothing else in the bag.
+It absorbs moisture, it grips, and every gram you pay for is chalk.
 Sesh Pow Day Chalk is 100% magnesium carbonate, ground medium-chunky, in a 200g bag.
-Medium-chunky is a deliberate middle ground: finer than a raw block, coarser than powder-fine gym chalk.
-Full coverage, more grip control, less of the airborne haze that ultra-fine chalk throws.
+Medium-chunky splits the difference on purpose: finer than a raw block, coarser than the powder-fine stuff gyms sell.
+You get full coverage, more control over the grip, and less of the airborne haze that ultra-fine chalk kicks up.

 Drying agents and fillers

-Some chalk adds a drying agent to push moisture absorption harder for very sweaty hands.
-It can help if your hands genuinely sweat through pure chalk, but it also dries skin faster, which means more cracking and tape over a long season.
+Some chalk throws in a drying agent to push absorption harder for hands that sweat buckets.
+It can earn its keep if you genuinely sweat through pure chalk, but it also dries your skin faster, which shows up as more cracking and more tape by the back half of a season.

-Then there are fillers: cheap inert powders mixed in to bulk up a bag and cut cost.
-Fillers do not improve grip.
-They are dead weight that dilutes the chalk you actually want on your fingers.
-If a bag is suspiciously cheap and vague about contents, assume it is cut.
+Then there are fillers: cheap inert powders mixed in to bulk up a bag and shave the cost.
+Fillers don't do a thing for grip.
+They're dead weight, watering down the chalk you actually want on your fingers.
+If a bag is suspiciously cheap and cagey about what's in it, assume it's been cut.

-The rule: read the label.
-If it says 100% magnesium carbonate, you know exactly what you are getting.
-Reach for a drying agent only if you have tried pure chalk and your hands still sweat through it.
+The rule is boring but it holds: read the label.
+If it says 100% magnesium carbonate, you know exactly what you're getting.
+Save the drying agent for after you've tried pure chalk and your hands still sweat through it.

 How popular chalks compare

-Most climbing chalk is the same compound, so the real differences come down to grind and format, whether a drying agent is added, and what you pay per ounce.
-Here's how some widely used chalks line up, sorted by price per ounce:
+Most climbing chalk is the same compound underneath, so the real differences boil down to grind and format, whether there's a drying agent in it, and what you're paying per ounce.
+Here's how some of the widely used chalks stack up, sorted by price per ounce:

 Chalk Form What's in it Size / price ~ Per oz*